-None of us want mould in out homes.
-Read this article and learn how to prevent it, who is responsible and much more.
+None of us want mold in our homes.
+Many of us are unaware what causes it.
+Become informed with this article and learn how to prevent it, who is responsible and much more.

 What is mould?